wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/9-summary.md

-Power Platform provide a flexible architecture that can be tailored to support many business scenarios.
+Power Platform provides a flexible architecture that can be tailored to support many business scenarios.

-Staying up to date on the platform capabilities is essential to architecting solutions that will best leverage the capabilities
+Staying up to date on the platform capabilities is essential to architecting solutions that will best use the capabilities

 In this module, you looked at the Power Platform Architecture, including: